Ohio False Arrest Lawyers

 Avoiding legal pitfalls in Ohio malicious prosecution cases

 There are several technical legal traps to avoid in malicious prosecution cases.
-They require the help of a seasoned Ohio civil rights attorney to navigate.
+They require the help of a seasoned Ohio civil rights lawyer to navigate.

 First, a grand jury indictment often limits one’s ability to sue for malicious prosecution.
 A grand jury indictment raises a presumption that probable cause exists to prosecute.
 If probable cause exists, a plaintiff cannot later sue for malicious prosecution.
 This presumption can be rebutted though.
 If the police gave false evidence that led to the grand jury even hearing the case, the probable cause presumption can be overcome.
 King, 852 F.3d at 587–88.
 The problem for plaintiffs, however, is that the false evidence must be separate from the officer’s testimony to the grand jury itself.
 Police officers have absolute immunity from suit for their grand jury testimony, even if false.